Fair Document Valuation in LLM Summaries via Shapley Values: Robustness Checks and Extensions

 \subsection{Performance under MAPE and MSE Metrics}

-For completeness, we evaluate the performance of the Cluster Shapley algorithm using alternative error metrics-MAPE and MSE-and compare it to other benchmark methods in Figure~\ref{fig:performance_comparison_strict_mse_mape}.
+For completeness, we evaluate the performance of the Cluster Shapley algorithm using alternative error metrics, MAPE and MSE, and compare it to other benchmark methods in Figure~\ref{fig:performance_comparison_strict_mse_mape}.
 For ease of comparison, we replicate the results from Figure~\ref{fig:benchmark_comparison} as panel (c) in Figure~\ref{fig:performance_comparison_strict_mse_mape}.
 As shown, Cluster Shapley consistently outperforms the benchmarks across all three metrics.